 The term “Baptist” describes a number of different denominations and churches.
 There isn’t one unifying Baptist organization.
-Each Baptist group has their own organizing structure.
-For example, Southern Baptist has an organizing structure and American Baptist Churches have a different organizing structure.
+Each Baptist group has its own organizing structure.
+For example, Southern Baptist has an organizing structure, and American Baptist Church has a different organizing structure.

 Liberal and progressive movements: Like many Christian denominations today, some Baptists churches have adopted liberal and progressive theological beliefs on many doctrines, including original sin.
-Because the Baptist tradition values the autonomy of the local church, individual bodies of believers may express unorthodox views on sin.
+Because the Baptist tradition values the local church’s autonomy, individual bodies of believers may express unorthodox views on sin.

 The alternative view, which is reflected in many modern worldviews, and that liberal and progressive Baptists bodies have adopted argues that all people are essentially good from birth.
 What drives their conviction isn’t Scripture but present-day social values and norms.
 (Also, see What Bible Translation Do Baptists Read?)

 Baptist and evangelical churches are numerous in America, and the influence of each tradition has also spread to different continents and countries.
 As a result, many people have heard the terms...